lodestarjs/lodestar-router/README.md

 For this project we are using Gobble as the build tool.

-To build the dist of the project you can run `npm build` which runs the `gobble build dist` task.
+To build the dist of the project you can run `npm run build` which runs the `gobble build dist` task.

-To develop with the Router you can run `npm start` which runs the `gobble` task.
+To develop with the Router you can run `npm run start` which runs the `gobble` task.

 ## Tests